In 2015, Ensign received an honorary degree from the American University of Paris for her pioneering academic and humanitarian work.

 After Tulane, she moved to California to serve as dean of the School of International Studies and associate provost for international initiatives at the University of the Pacific.
 At Pacific, she set up undergraduate and graduate programs in social entrepreneurship, inter-American studies and intercultural relations.

-Ensign has presented at the World Economic Forum; been interviewed multiple times by the BBC, CNN and NPR; has written for The Washington Post; is a blogger for The Huffington Post; and has testified before Congress on international affairs, defense and foreign assistance.
+Ensign has presented at the World Economic Forum; been interviewed multiple times by the BBC, CNN and NPR; has written for The Washington Post; is a blogger for The Huffington Post; and has briefed Congress on international affairs, defense and foreign assistance.

 The Washington Post